 What are the best dentures to get?

-It will depend on many factors.
+The best dentures are the ones that fit your mouth correctly and are comfortable to wear.
+However, the dentures you need will depend on many factors.
 Many patients qualify for most options, so it will depend mostly on your preference and budget.
 Dr. Freano will determine which option is best for your unique smile after a thorough dental exam.

 How long do you have to wait to get dentures after teeth are pulled?